Applying master pages

 On the Pages panel:

-1. With Masters selected at the top of the panel, long press a master page's thumbnail and select one of the following:
+2. Long press a master page's thumbnail and select one of the following:

 • Add Master To Current Spread—to apply the master page to the current spread.
 The master is inserted into the layer stack above any already applied master pages.

-To apply a master to an individual page or multiple pages/spreads:
+To apply a master to specific pages:

 On the Pages panel:

-1. Do one of the following:
+1. To specify the page(s) you wish to affect, do one of the following:

 2. On the dialog that appears: